• Skip to primary navigation

 • This recipe takes less than 30 minutes to make.

 • Although mashed potatoes are a staple for Thanksgiving, they can be enjoyed all year round!
-I love pairing this recipe with my Keto Stuffed Cabbage.
+I love pairing this recipe with my Keto Stuffed Cabbage and Gluten-Free Meatloaf.

 • If you would prefer for someone to make these mashed potatoes for you, check out my meal delivery service here in Pittsburgh.
 This recipe is a staple in our menu rotations.

-• Parsley-I love sprinkling fresh parsley on top of my mashed potatoes.
+• Fresh herbs-I love sprinkling fresh parsley or chives on top of my mashed potatoes.

 How To Make